-Memory scan must be stored to the memory channels in groups A to C. Refer to memory recall function on page 16.
+Memory scan must be stored to the memory channels in groups I to III.
+Refer to memory recall function.

-- Press MR/MW button to change between A, B, C and flashing A, B, C. When A, B, C are flashing, then all groups will be scanned starting in selected group.
-When A, B and C are not flashing, then only the selected group will scan. - Press Scan button to start group scan.The MS-SC sub menu display appears on the LCD. - 3.
-To stop Group memory Scan, press SCAN/RM button or PTT.
+1. Press 🖶 button to change the setting between I,II,III and I blinking in I II III.

+The I II III means all memory groups will be selected for scanning.

+2. Press 🗢 button to start group scan.

+The ME-SC sub menu display appears on the LCD.

+To stop Group memory Scan, press button or press PTT.